Westbury Baptist Church | "Parklands" 53 Franklin Street, Westbury, Tasmania | 03 6393 2126

 Early History of the Origins of the Westbury Baptist Church

-This outreach had its roots in the early 1870s, when the eminent London preacher, the Rev CH Spurgeon, began sending out young students from his Pastors' College.
+The Westbury Baptist Church has deep evangelical roots that go all the way back to the early 1870s, when the eminent London preacher, the Rev CH Spurgeon, began sending out young students from his Pastors' College.
 The active interest and generosity of Mary Ann and William Gibson, wealthy pastoralists of Native Point, Perth, made this possible, as the Gibsons paid for the passage of these men, as well as contributing to the cost of building churches, chapels, halls and manses.
 Spurgeon's son, Thomas, visited Tasmania five times between 1878 and 1890.
 By 1901 there were sixteen men from the Pastors' College working in Tasmanian Baptist churches.

 The essence of the Spurgeon tradition in Tasmania was an unashamed, powerful, and evangelistic preaching tradition ...
 Spurgeon's men and the Gibsons were ambitious doers rather than thinkers (Rowston 2011: 130).
 That unashamed, powerful and evangelistic tradition lives on in the Westbury Church today, as does the desire to be ambitious doers for God.